larspourlard/jekyll-LARD-notepad-plus-plus/README.md

 ## Shortcomings by Implementation

-Foldable section markers like "if", "for", "comment" etc. will produce also and then totally wrong folding when used literally in text (see [Limitations](#Limitations): no real structure with UDLs).
+Foldable section markers like "if", "for", "comment" etc. will produce also and then totally wrong folding when used literally in text (see [Principal Limitations](#prinicipal-limitations): no real structure with UDLs).
 As you are here because you want to build from blocks, you may separate text (content) from build information (Jekyll / Liquid instructions) to work around this trap.
 Or write `&nbsp;for` in literal contexts instead of ` for` (`For` with big `F` at the beginning of sentences etc. poses no problem).
 Or don't write too often about things that are "for" and then only "if".
 And of course you may run into strange scenarios if your Liquid template is rather complex (but that could be also a useful *general* hint, of course).

+## Alternatives at hand

+Depending on your coding style and your needs you may mis-use Notepad++' built-in support for Python or Visual Basic ("vb" or "vbs" file extensions).
+Both can code fold HTML / Markdown *with* Liquid, but folds could be too far as well as too short since both are not based on pairs of start and end markers, but on block indent.
+If you can live with that, you may extend the Keywords for Python or Visual Basic with HTML and Liquid ones in `langs.model.xml` sections for `Language name="python"` or  `Language name="vb"`, google for details on that.

 ## Legal